Études transcendantales

-Études transcendantales is a song cycle in 9 movements for mezzo-soprano and chamber ensemble composed by Brian Ferneyhough between 1982 and 1985.
+Études transcendantales is a song cycle in nine movements for mezzo-soprano and chamber ensemble composed by Brian Ferneyhough between 1982 and 1985.

 Background

-The creative basis for the Études transcendantales is Ferneyhough's mild mid-life crisis.
+The creative basis for the Études transcendantales was Ferneyhough's mild mid-life crisis.
 He thought about death and what makes music more than just music of the moment, and thus the songs deal with such themes.
 As part of this, he wanted the ensemble to sound rather harsh.
 Starting from the standard modernist Pierrot ensemble, he replaced the clarinet exchanged for an oboe, the piano for a harpsichord, and removed the violin altogether.
 Including the voice, now all the parts are very different from each other and have strongly contrasting timbres, e.g., the pointillistic harpsichord with the smoother mezzo-soprano.

 Originally, Ferneyhough intended all the songs to be set to poems by the German poet Ernst Meister.
 However, he could not find enough suitable poems on death and permanence, and instead commissioned a poet friend, Alrun Moll, to write texts for the remaining songs.

 Music

-Like many other works by Ferneyhough and other New Complexity composers, Études transcendantales is infamously difficult to perform and is extremely complicated.
+Like many other works by Ferneyhough and other New Complexity composers, Études transcendantales is considered very difficult to perform and is extremely complicated.
 Pitch-wise, the notes are freely sampled from all 12 tones and the quarter tones in between.
-Rhythmically, Ferneyhough is known for his nested irregular tuplets, and there is no exception here.
+Rhythmically, it includes nested irregular tuplets.
 Almost each individual note also has its own unique dynamics and articulation, including extended techniques such as multiphonics on the oboe, glottal stops for the voice, and key-clicking for the flute.